priceline/design-system/README.md

 the design system is meant to be the single source of truth for user interface standards for both designers and developers.

-Build off of the work of previous efforts, this project intends to consolidate those ideas into a living, well-documented, and growing system.
+Built off of the work of previous efforts, this project intends to consolidate those ideas into a living, well-documented, and growing system.